-France uses army helicopters to ferry critical virus patients abroad
+France sees worst daily death toll as army ferries critical virus patients

 “We will use this rage from his death to fight more and more and be tougher than this virus,” Aurelien Rousseau, director general of the Paris region health authority, said in a letter made public.

-Additional by Antony Paone and Tangi Salaun in Paris and Julie Rimbert in Toulouse; Editing by Alison Williams
+Additional by Antony Paone, Tangi Salaun and Benoit Van Overstraeten in Paris and Julie Rimbert in Toulouse; Editing by Alison Williams and Giles Elgood